 I do not recommend long, continuous hot sun for it.

-It is also being grown successfully under fluorescent artificial light.
+It is also being grown successfully under artificial fluorescent light.

 Watch this video to see a healthy and blooming Crossandra in action:

-Crossandra Pests And Diseases
+Crossandra Problems: Pests And Diseases

 Here are some issues that will prevent you from achieving good results when growing and caring for Crossandra.
 We also include solutions to each problem for your benefit.